fastify/fastify/docs/Serverless.md

 };
 ```

-We define a custom `serverFactory` function, in which we create a new server with the help of [`aws-serverless-express`](https://github.com/awslabs/aws-serverless-express).
+We define a custom `serverFactory` function, in which we create a new server with the help of [`aws-serverless-express`](https://github.com/awslabs/aws-serverless-express) (make sure you install the dependency `npm i --save aws-serverless-express`).
 Then we call the exported `init` with the `serverFactory` function.
 Finally inside the lambda `handler` function we wait for the Fastify app to be `ready` and do proxying the incoming event (API Gateway request) to the `proxy` function of [`aws-serverless-express`](https://github.com/awslabs/aws-serverless-express).